brakmic/purescript-fedger/README.md

 **Problem 2)**

-Its not possible to access `getFundings` from the Company API.
-The response is always an *HTTP 500-Error*.
+Accessing `getFundings` from the Company API yields an *HTTP 500-Error*.

 ```json
 {